A Myan Yout

-A logistics platform built to replace paperwork, phone calls, and scattered spreadsheets bringing parcel tracking, pricing, and operations into one real-time system.
+A logistics platform built to replace paperwork, phone calls, and scattered spreadsheets with a centralized real-time operational system for parcel tracking, pricing, and delivery coordination.

 As customer demand grows, manual paperwork and communication become bottlenecks to efficient operations.